Raw materials network strengthens sites in North Rhine-Westphalia

 Covestro wants to put CO pipeline into operation

-From thermal insulation panels, to car headlights or DVDs – high-quality materials from Covestro are used in many different areas of everyday life.
+From thermal insulation panels, to car headlights or smartphone housings – high-quality materials from Covestro are used in many different areas of everyday life.
 Carbon monoxide (CO) is an indispensable building block in the manufacturing process.
 However, the capacity at the site in Krefeld-Uerdingen is not sufficient in the long-term.
 The plants are therefore to be supplied with CO from the site in Dormagen via a supply pipeline.
 The pipeline with a length of 67 kilometres is almost finished, but is not yet in operation due to legal dispute and public requirements.
 The Higher Administrative Court (OVG) of Münster decided in late August 2020 that the planning approval for the construction and operation of the new pipeline is still effective.

 The state parliament of North Rhine-Westphalia has repeatedly stated that the CO pipeline serves the public good.
 The law, which gave the project the green light, was supported by all parties and passed unanimously.
 The project strengthens North Rhine-Westphalia as an industrial location, making Krefeld-Uerdingen part of a reliable, safe, environmentally friendly CO infrastructure.